andrew/ultimate-awesome/README.md

 - [awesome-scriptable](https://github.com/dersvenhesse/awesome-scriptable) - A curated list of awesome Scriptable scripts and widgets.
 - [awesome-style-guide](https://github.com/kciter/awesome-style-guide) - A list of awesome style guide.
 - [AwesomeAnimeResearch](https://github.com/SerialLain3170/AwesomeAnimeResearch) - Papers, repository and other data about anime or manga research.
 Please let me know if you have information that the list does not include.
+- [acu](https://github.com/francedot/acu) - A curated list of resources about AI agents for Computer Use, including research papers, projects, frameworks, and tools.
 - [awesome_OpenSetRecognition_list](https://github.com/iCGY96/awesome_OpenSetRecognition_list) - A curated list of papers & resources linked to open set recognition, out-of-distribution, open set domain adaptation and open world recognition.
 - [awesome-kotlin-cn](https://github.com/xitu/awesome-kotlin-cn) - Kotlin 资源大全，包括教程文章、开源库和框架、Demo 等，由掘金技术社区整理和维护。.
 - [awesome-transformer-nlp](https://github.com/cedrickchee/awesome-transformer-nlp) - A curated list of NLP resources focused on Transformer networks, attention mechanism, GPT, BERT, ChatGPT, LLMs, and transfer learning.